agadiffe/Excel-SimpleDatePicker/README.md

 ### macOS

 The DatePicker supports Excel for Mac.
-For automatic dark-mode detection, copy `DatePickerTheme.applescript` from `src/Mac/` to:
+For the optional automatic dark-mode detection, copy `DatePickerTheme.applescript` from `src/Mac/` to:

 `~/Library/Application Scripts/com.microsoft.Excel/`

-Create the `com.microsoft.Excel` folder if it does not already exist.
-If the script is unavailable or cannot be executed, the DatePicker safely falls back to Light Mode.

 ## 📌 Remarks

-The DatePicker opens automatically when double-clicking a cell using a supported **Date** format.
-This includes Excel's **Short Date** formats, the system-local **Long Date** format, and several common **Long Date** formats not tied to the system locale.
+Supported formats include Excel's Short Date formats, the system-local Long Date format, and several common Long Date formats not tied to the system locale.

-Time-only formats are not supported, and custom date formats outside the supported formats may not open the DatePicker.
+Time-only formats are not supported, and custom date formats may not trigger the DatePicker.
-The automatic double-click behavior can be customized in the `ThisWorkbook` code, including which cell formats trigger the DatePicker.
+The double-click behavior can be customized in the `ThisWorkbook` code, including which cell formats trigger the DatePicker.

 Excel Online includes a built-in date picker, but this feature is currently not available in the desktop version of Excel.